RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-01/1-sign-up-apex.md

-# Sign up for an APEX Workspace
+# Provision an APEX Workspace

 ## Introduction